 As with all the other price guides on this page, the cost doesn’t include connection to the utilities, land, stamp duty, a garage, landscaping or professional fees.

-Pros and Cons of Flat Pack Pre Fabricated Homes
+What Are The Pros of a Flat Pack Pre Fabricated Home?

 - Quick to build – often in a fraction of the time it takes to construct a typical bricks and mortar home.